Cerebellum-Network/Cere-Freeport/README.md

 ## Mission statement

-NFT backed assets lack security and ownership.
-The Cere Freeport Decentralized Data Vault is the first solution to solve this problem.
+Today's NFT backed assets lack security and true ownership.
+The Cere Freeport (Decentralized Data Vault for NFT) is the first open and decentralized solution for this problem.

 This page provides a quick tutorial on the Freeport Creator Suite and a Quick Start Guide with documentation.
 It includes a set of Smart Contracts to deal with NFT (ERC1155) and auctions, high-level services for Cere Decentralised Data Cloud (DDC) to store and retrieve assets and metadata, and a Creator Suite - front-end